snc/SncRedisBundle/README.md

 ```

 You have to configure at least one connection and one client.
 In the above
-example your service container will contain the service `redis.default_client`.
+example your service container will contain the service `snc_redis.default_client`.

 A more complex setup which contains a clustered client could look like this: